whitneylosinski/Belly_Button_Biodiversity/README.md

 Software: VS Code, Javascript (ECMAScript 6), Plotly, Bootstrap, d3, HTML

 ## Results
-Creating the belly button bacteria dashboard was completed in six major steps as follows.
+The belly button biodiversity dashboard can be found at https://whitneylosinski.github.io/Belly_Button_Biodiversity/.
+Creating the dashboard was completed in six major steps as follows.

 1. The first step in creating the dashboard was to create a basic html page containing a jumbotron for the title, a well where the Test Subject ID number would be selected, a panel for the demographic information to be displayed and 3 graphs to display the data.
 Bootstrap was used as a stylesheet to help format the html page and d3, plotly and samples.json were included as script tags to read the data.